Grantees

 Alabama State Bar Volunteer Lawyers Program, which refers cases directly to lawyers in 60 counties and coordinates more than 2,000 volunteers, received a $150,000 grant.

-Montgomery County Volunteer Lawyers Program, which works with more than 440 lawyers to meet the legal needs of low-income clients in Montgomery County, received a $100,000 grant.
+Montgomery Volunteer Lawyers Program, which works with more than 440 lawyers to meet the legal needs of low-income clients in Montgomery County, received a $150,000 grant.

-Samford University C-VETS, which trains law school students under attorney supervision by providing legal aid for veterans dealing with civil, criminal and administrative issues, received $25,000.
+Samford University C-VETS, which trains law school students under attorney supervision by providing legal aid for veterans dealing with civil, criminal, and administrative issues, received $52,125.

-The Alabama Center for Dispute Resolution, a non-profit corporation organized to “develop, implement, administer, assist, and manage alternative dispute resolution (ADR) programs in the courts, neighborhoods, educational facilities and government agencies within the State of Alabama,” received a $60,000 grant.
+The Alabama Center for Dispute Resolution is a non-profit corporation organized to “develop, implement, administer, assist, and manage alternative dispute resolution (ADR) programs in the courts, neighborhoods, educational facilities and government agencies within the State of Alabama.”
+Its ALF Parents are Forever program received a $50,000 grant, and the Jefferson County program received a grant of $40,000.

-The Samford University/Cumberland Innocence Clinic, which focuses on helping exonerate persons convicted of crimes that they did not commit, received a grant of $20,000.
-The clinic provides students the opportunity to research, investigate, and help litigate cases in which there is compelling evidence of innocence.
+The Samford University/Cumberland Innocence Clinic, which focuses on helping exonerate persons convicted of crimes they did not commit, received a grant of $20,000.
+The clinic provides students an opportunity to research, investigate, and help litigate cases with compelling evidence of innocence.

 Senior Services Via!
 Health, which provides legal aid to senior citizens without guardians, received a grant of $25,000.